FaizanDevOps/webapp/README.md

 # http://127.0.0.1:5000/healthz
 # http://127.0.0.1:5000/api

 These is the complete setup I have done to check the app locally.
-Next Step to  Make the app in a containerized form by using Dockerfile and Docker-compose and make it more efficien.
+Next Step to  Make the app in a containerized form by using Dockerfile and Docker-compose and make it more efficient.

+Create a Dockerfile of a simple web application, So by taking dockerfile we can easily create images and from that images we can create a container from it , The command is mention below to create and run a container by using dockerfile.

+# docker build -it image_name .

+Note --> . is going to specify where is the location of Dockerfile, So . represent it is in current folder.